“Changing the future of Aboriginal and Torres Strait Islander Creative and Cultural Learning in Australia.”

-After a 40-year period of growth, we have reached a pivotal point in our development.
-Our current campus is operating at capacity, inspiring us to embark upon a bold, new direction.
+After a 45-year period of growth, we have reached a pivotal point in our development.

 We are changing the future of Indigenous Creative Learning in Australia by building a major Cultural Learning Centre for International Indigenous Creative Study which will be called Naya Wa Yugali meaning ‘We dance’ in Darkinjung language.

 Situated adjacent to our current campus, the new Centre will expand NAISDA’s ecology of dance, culture and performing arts, driving higher levels of national tertiary arts training education for young Aboriginal and Torres Strait Islander people each year.
 By increasing our curriculum of accredited courses across creative industry-aligned disciplines NAISDA will graduate a networked cohort of qualified artists and leaders at the forefront of the creative sector.

 The Centre will also provide all-of-career training and retraining for our industry, along with a full program of open courses, classes, concerts, performances, arts exchange forums, school programs, outreach and engagement opportunities for our regional, national and international communities.

 “Naya Wa Yugali is a bold vision to house a culturally ambitious practice of international training, exchange, collaboration and gathering.”

 Our creative home will have a national footprint which is both future focussed and embedded in connection to Country.